rundeck/docs/docs/api/index.md

 Required Fields:
 `id`
 `project`
+`roles`

 Along with the required fields you may send only the fields you want to update.

-When updating a webhook you may not change the user associated with a webhook, so suppling the `user` field will have no effect.
+When updating a webhook you may not change the user associated with a webhook or the authToken.
+Suppling the `user` field will have no effect.
 Also, specifying an `authToken` field has no effect.

 `Content-Type: application/json`: